Tetín (Beroun District): Sights

 The Church of Saint Catherine of Alexandria is the smallest church in Tetín.
-This Romanesque church was founded around 1200 and renewed in 1858.
+This Romanesque church was founded around 1200 and restored in 1858.
 The Church of Saint Ludmila was built in the early Baroque style in 1685 next to the Church of Saint Catherine of Alexandria.

 The Church of Saint John of Nepomuk was originally a Romanesque church from the 12th–13th centuries.
-In the 17th century, it was baroque rebuilt.
+In the 17th century, it was rebuilt in the Baroque style.
 Until 1836, it was consecrated to Saint Michael.
-Today the church is desecrated and houses a gallery.
+Today the church is desecrated and houses an art gallery.

 Several ruins have been preserved from the original Tetín Castle.
 They are freely accessible.

 The Tetín Castle is a Neoclassical castle from the end of the 18th century.
 Today it is privately owned and inaccessible to the public.